Cadifam/DBCFinalProject/Documentation.md

 ## 1. Introduction

-Welcome to the documentation for loan prediction, a classification model designed to come out with a prediction wheather a customer will be able to pay back his/her loan based on certain attributes.
+Welcome to the documentation for loan prediction, a classification model designed to come out with a prediction to tell if a customer will be able to pay back his/her loan based on certain attributes.
 This documentation provides comprehensive guidance on installing, training, and utilizing the model effectively.

 ## 2. Model Overview